amflorio/dvrp-stochastic-requests/README.md

 More specifically, the code implements the following **scheduling policies** for the DVRPSR:
 * **Greedy policy**: accepts dynamic requests in a greedy fashion, and update planned routes either by cheapest insertion or by complete reoptimization.
-* **PFA policy**: scheduling policy based on policy function approximation.accepts dynamic requests as long as the immediate reward offsets the estimated decrease in the reward-to-go, which is estimated by policy function approximation.
+* **PFA policy**: scheduling policy based on policy function approximation.
 * **Rollout policy**: applies the rollout algorithm with either the Greedy or the PFA policy as the base policy.
 * **Potential-based policy**: accepts dynamic requests as long as the immediate reward offsets the estimated decrease in the reward-to-go, which is computed by solving a multiple-knapsack model.
-* **Simplified potential-based policy**: as the potential-based policy, but the reward-to-go is approximated by single-knapsack models.
+* **Simplified potential-based policy**: similar to the potential-based policy, but the reward-to-go is approximated by single-knapsack models.

 In addition, code for the following **offline planners** is also provided:
 * **Myopic planner**: an offline route planner that solves approximately a duration-constrained VRP by a column generation-based heuristic.